 “What we have here is a dreamer.
 Someone completely out of touch with reality.”

-The original Suicide Squad.
-Based on probably one of my favourite books, Coppola’s adaptation evokes a magical, almost fairy tale-esque atmosphere within the surprisingly curious world of the middle class American suburbs.
+Based on probably one of my favourite teen books, Coppola’s adaptation evokes a magical, almost ethereal atmosphere within the surprisingly curious world of the middle class American suburbs.
 She adapts Eugenides’ tender writing to capture the morbidity, cynicism and lust entwined in the long arms of adolescence.
 The unique visuals, camera angles and captivating use of light only harmonise with Air’s ethereal soundtrack, particularly the song ‘Playground Love.’
 One word: aesthetic.
 Five words: “Peach schnapps, babes love it.”

 5. Stealing Beauty

 Liv Tyler’s idealised ‘virgin’ beauty and the soothing edge of Tuscany’s rolling hills seduce the audience into a story of summer.
-The bourgeoisie, the aesthetes and the dilettantes flirt with the fruit of their pretentiousness to engorge in a languid hedonism which a 19 year old American girl has yet to relate to.
+The bourgeoisie, the aesthetes and the dilettantes flirt with the fruit of their pretentiousness to engorge in the languid hedonism which a 19 year old American girl next door has yet to relate to.

 6. Buffalo 66